- Travel Mistakes: 7 Costly Trip Tips for Small Businesses - August 13, 2012

 Here are some of the most costly travel mistakes your small business can make:

 - Unnecessary travel.
-The most common source of travel cost waste for small business today is still unnecessary travel.
+The most common of travel mistakes for small business today is still unnecessary travel.
 Before you book your flight or send your employees somewhere, ask the question, “Is there a way that technology can eliminate the need for this trip?”
 In many cases, the answer is “yes.”
 Beyond the technologies mentioned above there are also VPN, online collaboration tools, and more.
 Don’t let travel for your small business be a matter of habit, and don’t throw away a bunch of money on a trip just because you didn’t take the time to investigate alternatives.

 - Insufficient planning.
 Traveling for business consists of more than booking a flight, hotel, and rental car.
 It means doing some real research.
 If several employees in your business are traveling, for example, you might be able to get a group discount on hotel rooms or other amenities.
 Business travel should always be preceded by a great deal of digging around for the best deals.